dapr/docs/daprdocs/content/en/developing-applications/local-development/multi-app-dapr-run/multi-app-overview.md

 - Remember the resources folders and configuration files that each application refers to.
 - Recall all of the additional flags you used to tweak the `dapr run` command behavior (`--app-health-check-path`, `--dapr-grpc-port`, `--unix-domain-socket`, etc.)

-With Multi-app Run, you can start multiple applications in self-hosted mode using a single `dapr run -f` command using a template file.
+With Multi-App Run, you can start multiple applications in self-hosted mode using a single `dapr run -f` command using a template file.
 The template file describes how to start multiple applications as if you had run many separate CLI `run`commands.
 By default, this template file is called `dapr.yaml`.

 ## Multi-App Run template file